-Statins are a type of medication that block the action of a chemical in the liver that helps produce cholesterol.
-Statins are typically prescribed to lower blood cholesterol levels.
+Statins are a type of medication that blocks the action of an enzyme in the liver that helps produce cholesterol.
+They are typically prescribed to lower blood cholesterol levels.Types of statins include:

-These medicines are sold under several different brand names including Lipitor (an atorvastatin), Pravachol (a pravastatin), Crestor (a rosuvastatin), Zocor (a simvastatin), Lescol (a fluvastatin) and Vytorin (a combination of simvastatin and ezetimibe).
-Mevastatin is a naturally occurring statin that is found in red yeast rice.
+Atorvastatin and rosuvastatin are the most potent while fluvastatin is the least potent.
+These medicines are sold under several different brand names, including Lipitor (an atorvastatin), Pravachol (a pravastatin), Crestor (a rosuvastatin), Zocor (a simvastatin), Lescol (a fluvastatin), and Vytorin (a combination of simvastatin and ezetimibe).
+Mevastatin is a naturally occurring statin found in red yeast rice.